Keyboard shortcuts

 Engine::new(workflows, custom_functions)

-Creates a new engine with the given workflows and optional custom functions.
+Creates a new engine with the given rules and optional custom functions.

 engine.process_message(&mut message)